-Transcatheter aortic valve replacement, (TAVR), is a non-surgical, catheter-based, treatment for patients with severe symptomatic aortic stenosis who are either high risk for or too sick for traditional heart valve repair surgery.
+Transcatheter aortic valve replacement, (TAVR), is a non-surgical, catheter-based treatment for patients with severe symptomatic aortic stenosis who are either at high risk for or too sick for traditional heart valve repair surgery.

-This minimally invasive treatment inserts a new valve inside the diseased aortic valve.
-There are two commonly used approaches for the TAVR procedure:
+This minimally invasive treatment involves inserting a new valve inside the diseased aortic valve.
+There are several commonly used approaches for the TAVR procedure:

 - Transfemoral - Incision is made in the leg (or slightly higher up)

 - Transapical - Incision is made between the ribs to access the lowest point of the heart

-A collaborative team of Interventional Cardiologists and Cardiac Surgeons will recommend the best treatment option for you based on your overall health.
+A collaborative team of Interventional Cardiologists and Cardiac Surgeons will recommend the best treatment option for you based on your evaluation.

 The TAVR procedure is performed in a specialized operating room with cutting edge imaging capabilities.
 This non-surgical heart treatment, done through a specially designed system, allows precise placement of the new valve into the beating heart, while minimizing damage to the aorta and the heart.
 Once the TAVR valve is in place, the wire mesh is expanded, and the new valve begins working immediately.

 What to Expect

-The night before procedure you will be allowed to eat dinner.
+The night before the procedure you will be allowed to eat dinner.
 Nothing to eat or drink after midnight except for small sips of water with medication.
 We will notify you which of your medications you should take the night before and the morning of your procedure.